Skip to content

 Install PHP on Ubuntu Linux

-Since b2evolution is built with PHP, you’ll need to install it on your Ubuntu system to make b2evolution work.
-The command ‘sudo apt install php-fpm php-intl php-mysql php-curl php-cli php-zip php-xml php-gd php-common php-mbstring php-xmlrpc php-bcmath php-json php-sqlite3 php-soap php-zip php-‘ installs PHP and all the extensions b2evolution needs.
+b2evolution is built using PHP, so you need to install it on your Ubuntu 24.04 system for b2evolution to function correctly.
+The command ‘sudo apt install php-fpm php-intl php-mysql php-curl php-cli php-zip php-xml php-gd php-common php-mbstring php-xmlrpc php-bcmath php-json php-sqlite3 php-soap php-zip php-‘ will install PHP and all the extra pieces b2evolution requires.

 Then, run the commands below to install the latest PHP version.